hliejun/edusys/README.md

 ## Live Instance

-You can access a live instance of this service at this [base url](https://ufinity-edusys.appspot.com).
+You can access a live instance of this service at this base URL: https://hliejun-edusys.appspot.com.
-Simply append the endpoint route to this base URL to consume it.
+Simply append the endpoint route to the base URL to consume it.

-Please note that this project is not affiliated or produced by Ufinity.
-The non-mutable application identifier (which could have been better named to prevent trademark infringement) was used by Google Cloud to generate the service link.

 ## API Documentation